Want to grow your company fast?

 A customer persona is a representation of the demographic and key traits of their lifestyle.
 It tells you all about the needs and wants of your average customer.

 An ideal persona reflects the demographic and lifestyle traits of your target audience.
 The persona helps you understand who you want to reach, whether that’s a podcast listener, Youtube viewer, social media follower, or customer.

 The customer persona includes demographic details like age and disposable income and psychographic details like needs and purchase behavior.
 Personas define the types of customers and provide an insight into how the customer thinks, behaves, and acts.

 A buyer persona enables brands to deliver focused and relevant content to the audience.
 Let’s start by looking at customer personas in greater detail.

 Let’s start by looking at a typical buyer persona and the details you need to fill in.

-Don’t ask questions that can be answered in yes or no. You want to understand why the buyer has a like or dislike.
 Customer feedback should always be your starting point while building your buyer persona.

 Converting Data Into Insights